 - information search and presentation skills through the work in seminars,

 - academic writing skills through the writing of two individual term papers.

 The students also relate to and are challenged by ethical dilemmas central to the field of studies of development, aid and politics.

-Lectures, seminars and guided group work and presentations, one term paper.
+Lectures, seminars and guided group work and presentations, two term papers.

 Weekly meeting hours with teacher will be deifined.

 de Haan, Arjan 2009: How the aid industry works.
 Kumarian Press

 Riddell, R. 2007: Does Foreign Aid Really Work?
 Oxford: Oxford University Press